November 3-6, 2022

 Kary is in private practice counseling www.lifegate-counseling.com and has 25 years of deep expertise and experience with men’s issues, developing, leading and facilitating retreats and transformational weekend workshops.
 He is certified with the Seattle School of Psychology-Allender Center for Abuse and Trauma and has a heart for working with men who have suffered from trauma and abuse, and specifically sexual harm and the resulting PTSD.
 Kary also holds a certification for Sexual Addiction Therapy.

 Kary has a Masters in Counseling from Colorado Christian University, an undergraduate degree in Organizational Leadership from Trinity University, and attended Indiana University for an undergraduate degree in Music Education.
-He is co-founder of “RECLAIM” a weekend workshop developed to serve men who have wounds from unwanted sexual experiences, sexual trauma or sexual abuse.
-Kary was also on staff at Willow Creek Community Church as a part of the Pastoral Response team.
+He is co-founder of “RECLAIM” a weekend workshop developed to mentor and guide men who have wounds from unwanted sexual experiences, sexual trauma or sexual abuse.

 Along with counseling, Kary continues his work in the corporate arena, consulting with organizations and executives across the U.S. and Europe. (www.whetstoneinc.com) He works with family businesses and corporations to develop next generations for leadership, and strategic planning, and cultural transformation.
 His focus is on coaching/consulting with senior executives and leadership teams towards individual and team effectiveness, and organizational strategic initiatives.